allan-pg/alter-in-MYSQL/README.md

 ## Conclusion

- - Alter command will perform the action on structure level and not on the data level.
-Update command will perform on the data level.
+ Alter command will perform the action on structure level and not on the data level.
+ALTER TABLE changes the structure of a table.
+For example, you can add or delete columns, create or destroy indexes, change the type of existing columns, or rename columns or the table itself.